-work and a sense of collective power.
-To support the roll-out of this approach, the International Gender Unit (IGU) facilitated interactive sessions and provided support The year 2023 will bring a continuation of to projects and programmes across the the important work completed in 2022.
-An network.
-This included a series of workshops essential part of the Gender Transformative with over 145 participants (95 of whom Approach is the decentralisation and were women) to present the policy and further integration of gender transformative discuss its application across the global principles into Action Against Hunger's work.
-The IGU will design a strategy to structure network. the implementation of the IGEP.
+To support the roll-out of this approach, the International Gender Unit (IGU) facilitated interactive sessions and provided support to projects and programmes across the network.
+This included a series of workshops with over 145 participants (95 of whom were women) to present the policy and discuss its application across the global network.